Lehigraphy/concordat/two-wheels.md

 The mortar crew was startled.
 The loader jumped back, kicking on the bipod.
 The tube began toppling.
 Two more shots, in quick succession.
 Splinters of wood exploded from the hits.

 The mortar thumped one more time.
 Maybe the firing lanyard had caught on something.
-The ground went whistling away, skimming the ground.
+The round went whistling away, skimming the ground.
 A soft thud as it buried itself in the soil somewhere.

 Taren was speeding away, heart hammering.